YunxinLi/LingCloud/README.md

 ## :fire: News

+[08.04] We have achieved the first place on SEED-Bench, 9 dimmension of image understanding, [Here](https://arxiv.org/abs/2305.03701).

 [07.20] We have achieved the first place on the leaderboard of multimodal LLMs with less parameters, [MMBench](https://opencompass.org.cn/leaderboard-multimodal).

 [07.17] Please see a new LMEye version, The dynamically updated test address is https://b98ac22b615cc85dc4.gradio.live